AlkaSaliss/Back2Back_Project/README.md

      * seed : seed to fix the randomn behind the algorithm (*int*)
      * featureSubsetStrategy : type of the random forest algorithm in SparkML (*String*, "auto" by default)
      * gini : split criteria (gini for classifcation problem, variance for regression) (*Boolean* true for gini/classification, false for variance/regression)

+We chose in our launch.java to compare the library on a decision tree for a regression problem.
+The dataset used has been generated randomly for the purpose of the application and doesn't make any sense.
+We wanted a dataset with a continuous target and with continuous and categorical features.
+However, our application handle classification problem, we could also apply a decision tree on the iris dataset (located in data/iris.csv).